bryangoodrich/coursera-meta-backend/Capstone/README.md

 # Meta Back-End Developer Capstone

 If you have cloned this repo for grading I have taken the time to validate everything on my own project.
 I will guide you to what you need to look at to confirm.
+While there is a `Readme.txt` with the 2 endpoints we created for testing, that's all covered below in this `README.md` file.

 First, in this directory you can `pipenv shell` to start a local virtual environment.
 Then run `pipenv install` or `pipenv update` to make sure the dependencies are satisfied.